Benzene: Structure

-Derivatives of benzene occur sufficiently often as a component of organic molecules, so much so that the Unicode Consortium has allocated a symbol in the Miscellaneous Technical block with the code U+232C (⌬) to represent it with three double bonds, and U+23E3 (⏣) for a delocalized version.
+Derivatives of benzene occur sufficiently often as a component of organic molecules, so much so that the Unicode Consortium has allocated a symbol in the Miscellaneous Technical block, which ranges from U+2300 to U+23FF, with the code U+232C (⌬) to represent it with three alternating double bonds, and U+23E3 (⏣) for a delocalized version.

 Benzene derivatives

 Many important chemical compounds are derived from benzene by replacing one or more of its hydrogen atoms with another functional group.
 Examples of simple benzene derivatives are phenol, toluene, and aniline, abbreviated PhOH, PhMe, and PhNH_{2}, respectively.
 Linking benzene rings gives biphenyl, C_{6}H_{5}–C_{6}H_{5}.
 Further loss of hydrogen gives "fused" aromatic hydrocarbons, such as naphthalene, anthracene, phenanthrene, and pyrene.
 The limit of the fusion process is the hydrogen-free allotrope of carbon, graphite.

 In heterocycles, carbon atoms in the benzene ring are replaced with other elements.
 The most important variations contain nitrogen.
 Replacing one CH with N gives the compound pyridine, C_{5}H_{5}N. Although benzene and pyridine are structurally related, benzene cannot be converted into pyridine.
 Replacement of a second CH bond with N gives, depending on the location of the second N, pyridazine, pyrimidine, or pyrazine.